SIERRA LEONE: Don Bosco Fambul provides critical support and intervention services for inmates at Pademba Road Prison

 (MissionNewswire) Salesian missionaries with Don Bosco Fambul, located in Sierra Leone’s capital city of Freetown and one of the country’s leading child-welfare organizations, have been actively providing services to young prisoners incarcerated at the Pademba Road Prison.
 A long-term partnership between the prison and Don Bosco Fambul was established to allow missionaries to provide legal services, meet basic needs, and develop a youth counseling center to give youth and their families the necessary tools for rehabilitation and reintegration upon release.

-According to the 2011 Human Rights Watch report, prisons in Sierra Leone face overcrowding as well as lack vital sanitation and health care.
+Prisons in Sierra Leone face overcrowding as well as lack vital sanitation and health care.
 Inmates often die from overcrowding, illness and violence.
 All too often, minors are detained for petty crimes and end up falling prey to prison violence, giving them little hope for the future upon their release.
-The 2011 report noted that Pademba Road Prison, the country’s largest detention facility, was designed for 324 detainees but actually has more than 1,300 inmates.
+Pademba Road Prison, the country’s largest detention facility, was designed for 324 detainees but actually has more than 1,300 inmates.
 This is still the case in 2018.
 Overcrowding and a lack of clean water and proper hygiene, in addition to a lack of medical care, contribute to the persistent spread of disease and illness among the inmates which has led to deaths.

 Food is scarce in the prison with the only substantial meal of the day consisting of cassava leaves and rice.
 Water distribution is inconsistent and incarcerated men and boys sometimes do not receive the daily allocation of one-third of a liter of water.
 Younger, smaller members of the prison’s population suffer the most.
 Those with money are able to buy additional food and water but most inmates at Pademba are poor or do not receive visits from people who could give them food or money.